 Common side effects of lice treatment shampoo

 There are two main categories of side effects that are associated with typical head lice treatment.
-One category is that of actual side effects to a person using the treatment, and the other deals with long term side effects of this treatment.
+One category is that of actual side effects to a person using the treatment, and the other deals with long-term side effects of this treatment.

 There are some side effects associated with a person using a typical pyrethrin/permethrin treatment.
 Because this is a harsh treatment (it is a pesticide you are using after all) there is a risk for things like skin irritation and rashes.
 You may experience a burning sensation and an irritated scalp, causing dry scalp after lice treatment, however typically side effects are not worse than that.

 If you are worried that treatment will damage your scalp or your hair, you don’t really need to worry.
-Long term damage is not associated with this head lice treatment.
+Long-term damage is not associated with this head lice treatment.
 If you are frequently getting lice and having to use this treatment, however, you might want to consider using something else.
 These pesticides can absorb into your body as they are applied to your head and your scalp.

-The other category of side effects is the long term effect of increased resistance to this treatment.
+The other category of side effects is the long-term effect of increased resistance to this treatment.
 Because people so frequently use these chemicals to treat head lice, especially permethrin, it is losing a lot of its effectiveness.
 For this reason, seeking an alternative treatment is a better option for anyone who gets head lice.
-Again, as we have mentioned, head lice do not carry disease, but still need to be taken care of.
+Again, as we have mentioned, head lice do not carry disease, but still, need to be taken care of.
 As head lice develop this resistance, you are bound to encounter more cases of head lice.
-This results in more missed days from school and more time spent to purchase and apply treatment, comb hair, and clean the house.
+This results in more missed days from school and more time spent to purchase and apply the treatment, comb hair, and clean the house.

 Are There Alternative Treatment Options?

 Absolutely.
 In fact, alternative treatments are better options for your hair and for treating head lice.
 Should you get head lice, consider purchasing a natural treatment that will eradicate head lice without the use of harmful pesticides or chemicals.
-These treatments are safe to use on anyone, including children, and eliminate head lice just like you need.
+These treatments are safe to use on anyone, including children and eliminate head lice just like you need.
 Best of all, head lice cannot build up a resistance to this type of treatment, so you do not have to worry about them becoming ineffective over time.
 If you have young children in school (which is the age group most susceptible to getting head lice), it is in their best interest to treat them with natural products that have no risk of causing health issues.
 Even without research, it is common sense that it isn’t a good idea to regularly treat your child with chemicals and pesticides.

 Are The Alternatives Effective?

 Yes!
 Natural treatments are just as effective as typical over the counter treatments, they just handle the process of eliminating head lice in a natural way, as opposed to using a pesticide or chemical to do so.
-These treatments either mimic the molting process of the head lice, or use ingredients like sodium chloride to dehydrate and destroy the head lice.
+These treatments either mimic the molting process of the head lice or use ingredients like sodium chloride to dehydrate and destroy the head lice.